2i2c-org/team-compass/code-of-conduct/response-protocol.md

   - We will explain how their behavior violates our code of conduct, and what we expect of them moving forward.
   - We will warn them that a second code of conduct violation will result in them being removed from the 2i2c community.

-If the Director or Steering Council member someone finds a report of a code of conduct violation somewhere other than our reporting form (e.g. on Slack, in an anonymous note, or in-person), that person will fill out the reporting form with all the information they can, and then the same process described above will be followed.
+If the Director or Steering Council member finds that someone reported a code of conduct violation somewhere other than our reporting form (e.g. on Slack, in an anonymous note, or in-person), that person will be asked to fill out the reporting form with all the information they can, and then the same process described above will be followed.

 If a report is made anonymously without an email address provided for follow-up, or if the reporter indicates that they do not give us permission to act on their report, we will unfortunately not be able to take any action.